Create a broad range of interactive activities to drive student engagement in your Lessons.

 - Ordering objects (on a timeline, pH scale, steps in a process, etc.)

-All of these activities involve dragging words or objects into the correct locations on the canvas.
+All of these activities involve dragging words or images into the correct locations on the canvas.
 When a student drags an object into the area marked as "correct," then they are awarded a positive mark.
 If they drag the object to the incorrect spot or don't move it at all, then it is marked as incorrect.
 You can also keep the question open-ended and not use the auto-marking feature at all.

 Create your own Interactive canvas questions from scratch, or get a jump start by using the templates available in the Teacher Resources unit.